Why Ohio needs Municipal Tax Reform

 Centralized filing and collection will simplify the burdens of municipal net profit filings for thousands of businesses.
 The state estimates centralized filing will save businesses billions annually in municipal filing administration headaches.

 Additionally, the Tax Foundation regards Ohio’s municipal-income-tax structure as the worst in all 50 states.
 The Foundation's State Business Tax Climate Index, a measure of a state’s tax structure, reflects this complexity and ranks Ohio’s tax system 45th in the country.
 Read more about it here.

 Registration to opt-in for centralized filing has been open since Oct.
 20, 2017, more than two months prior to the Jan.
 1, 2018 effective date.
-Calendar year businesses must opt-in by March 1, 2018.
 Although businesses won the right through H.B.
 49 to file and pay municipal net profits taxes centrally beginning with 2018 estimated quarterly payments, it is optional, not a mandated requirement.
 The registration is binding for one year and renews automatically unless the taxpayer changes the election.

 An abundance of misinformation has been circulating around the state, so this page seeks to clarify a number of these mistaken claims.

-Claim: There is an injunction right now that prevents cities from implanting centralized collection.
+Claim: There is an injunction right now that prevents cities from implementing centralized collection.

 Claim: The centralized filing law violates cities' home rule authority.